oktadev/okta-blog/_source/_posts/2022-01-27-build-website-with-eleventy.md

 ## Start your 11ty website

-If you are still running the site, then 11ty would have hot reloaded the site, and you should see the home page.
+If you are still running the site, then 11ty will have hot reloaded the site, and you should see the home page.
 If not, run the following command:

 ```console
 npx @11ty/eleventy --serve